Khaman Maluach: Phoenix Suns (2025–present)

 On 25 June 2025, Maluach was drafted 10th overall by the Houston Rockets in the 2025 NBA draft; however, he was traded to the Phoenix Suns as part of the Kevin Durant trade that was finalized on 6 July 2025.
-Alongside Maluach, the Suns acquired Jalen Green, Dillon Brooks, the draft rights to Rasheer Fleming and Koby Brea, and a 2026 second-round pick, as part of a seven-team deal.
-Maluach became the highest drafted player ever from the NBA Academy Africa, as well as from the Basketball Africa League (BAL).
+Alongside Maluach, the Suns acquired Jalen Green, Dillon Brooks, the draft rights to Rasheer Fleming and Koby Brea, and a 2026 second-round pick, all of which ultimately became a part of a seven-team deal.
+Maluach became the highest-drafted player ever from the NBA Academy Africa, as well as from the Basketball Africa League (BAL).

+On 15 December 2025, Maluach was assigned to the Suns' NBA G League affiliate, the Valley Suns.
+On 8 April 2026, Maluach made his first NBA start, recording four points, 14 rebounds, and three blocks during a 112–107 victory over the Dallas Mavericks.

 National team career

 In August 2023, Maluach was selected for the South Sudan national team roster for the 2023 FIBA Basketball World Cup.
 At age 16, he was the youngest player on the Bright Stars' roster.
 On 28 August 2023, he made his debut in a victory against China, becoming the third-youngest player to appear in a World Cup game.
-Maluach and South Sudan were the best-ranked African team in the tournament, and thus qualified for the 2024 Summer Olympics in Paris, another milestone in the national team’s history.
+Maluach and South Sudan were the best-ranked African team in the tournament, and thus qualified for the 2024 Summer Olympics in Paris, another milestone in the national team's history.

 He played with South Sudan at the 2024 Olympics and was the youngest player in the tournament.
 He averaged 0.7 points in 4.3 minutes per game over three games, playing a minor role for the Bright Stars.

 Player profile

-Maluach has a wing span, and has been praised for his work ethic and athletic abilities.
+Maluach has a wingspan, and has been praised for his work ethic and athletic abilities.